Cooling system circulation guide

 Quick answer

-A failing water pump can cause overheating, coolant leaks, whining or grinding noises, poor heater performance, coolant bubbling, unstable temperature readings and visible coolant residue around the pump area.
+A failing water pump can cause engine overheating, coolant loss, whining or grinding noises, poor heater performance, bubbling coolant, unstable temperature readings and dried coolant residue around the pump, pulley, belt or timing cover area.

-If the temperature gauge rises, coolant warning light appears, or coolant is leaking heavily, stop driving and let the engine cool before checking anything.
+If the temperature gauge rises, the coolant warning light appears, steam comes from the engine bay or coolant is leaking badly, stop driving and let the engine cool.
+Never open the coolant cap while the engine is hot.

 What does the water pump do?

-Some water pumps are driven by the cambelt, some by an auxiliary belt, and some modern vehicles use electric pumps.
-The repair cost and urgency depend on the vehicle design and symptoms.
+Some pumps are driven by the cambelt, some by an auxiliary belt, and some modern vehicles use electric water pumps.
+The symptoms can be similar, but the repair job can be very different depending on the engine layout.

 Common water pump failure symptoms